mzkhalfan/mzkhalfan/README.md

 🔹 **Principal Component Analysis (PCA) on the Dow Jones Index**

-Exploring the hidden structure(s) of the financial markets using dimensionality reduction techniques (PCA...) correlation analysis, and the variance optimization.
+Exploring the hidden structure(s) of the financial markets using dimensionality reduction techniques (such as PCA...) correlation analysis, and the variance optimization.

 👉 🔗 [View Project](https://github.com/mzkhalfan/sentiment-analysis-nlp-ml/blob/main/notebooks/pca_dow_jones_analysis.ipynb)